-3. Upon completing its review of the request, the Advisory Panel shall advise the Commissioner or designee regarding the matter and the Commissioner or designee shall thereupon issue an advisory opinion responding to the request and classifying the Intervention as appropriate.
+(c.)
+Upon completing its review of the request, the Advisory Panel shall advise the Commissioner or designee regarding the matter and the Commissioner or designee shall thereupon issue an advisory opinion responding to the request and classifying the Intervention as appropriate.

-4. The Commissioner or designee, and the Advisory panel, shall respond to each request as expeditiously as possible, and shall prioritize those requests that allege either that inappropriate treatment is resulting from an improper classification or that there is an urgent need for treatment that may be jeopardized if a prompt response is not received.
+(d.)
+The Commissioner or designee, and the Advisory panel, shall respond to each request as expeditiously as possible, and shall prioritize those requests that allege either that inappropriate treatment is resulting from an improper classification or that there is an urgent need for treatment that may be jeopardized if a prompt response is not received.

-(4) Requirements for Behavior Modification.
+(4) Requirements for Level III Interventions.

 (a) Scope.
-115 CMR 5.14(4), establishes requirements for Interventions that are used, or that are proposed for use, for Behavior Modificationpurposes.
+115 CMR 5.14A(4) establishes requirements for Level III Interventions that are used, or that are proposed for use, for behavior modification purposes.

-1. Interventions that limit an individual's freedom of movement and that are consented to, approved, and implemented for treatment purposes as part of a Behavior Modification plan for an individual in accordance with the requirements of 115 CMR 5.14(4), constitute reasonable limitations on freedom of movement.
+1. Interventions that limit an individual's freedom of movement and that are consented to, approved, and implemented for treatment purposes as part of a behavior modification plan for an individual in accordance with the requirements of 115 CMR 5.14A(4), constitute reasonable limitations on freedom of movement.
 Such Interventions are not subject 115 CMR 5.11.

-2. Procedures that are used, or that are proposed for use, for the purpose of protecting an individual or others from harm and not for Behavior Modification purposes may be used subject to 115 CMR 5.11, and are not subject to the provisions of 115 CMR 5.14.
+2. Procedures that are used, or that are proposed for use, for the purpose of protecting an individual or others from harm and not for behavior modification purposes may be used subject to 115 CMR 5.11, and are not subject to the provisions of 115 CMR 5.14A.

-3. The prescription and administration of psychotropic medication are not subject to 115 CMR 5.14.
+3. The prescription and administration of psychotropic medication are not subject to 115 CMR 5.14A.